NabeelDhukka14/SoftwareEngineering/count_words/README.md

 # How to run

-- navigate to the root of the "count_words" directory
+- navigate to the "count_words" directory
 - run command " npm i "
     - <b>Note:</b> I am using npm version 8.19.2